discacciati/discacciati/README.md

 Programming for me is to unveil a new world!
-I'm a Full Stack developer with skills in Javascript, ReactJs, Typescript, NodeJs, SQL and PostgreSQL
+I'm a Full Stack developer with skills in Javascript, ReactJs, Typescript, NodeJs, SQL, PostgreSQL, Docker and Python.

 - :seedling: I'm currently learning Phyton.